Frostday/Tic-Tac-Toe-Against-AI/README.md

 # TicTacToe Against AI
-The classic game of tic tac toe against AI made using pygame and trained using minimax algorithm.
-The AIPlayer.txt file contains the best possible move to be played by AI for every possible state of the tic tac toe board which was obtained using minimax algorithm.
+The classic game of tic tac toe made using pygame and AI opponent trained using minimax algorithm.
+The AIPlayer.txt file contains the best possible moves which can be played by AI obtained using minimax algorithm for every possible state of the tic tac toe board.

 ### Installation and Setup